Simple and Honest Confidence Intervals in Nonparametric Regression: Monte Carlo

 \section{Monte Carlo}

-To study the performance of the FLCI that we propose, and compare its performance to other approaches, we conduct a Monte Carlo analysis of the conditional mean estimation problem considered in Section~\ref{examples_sec}.
-We consider Monte Carlo designs with conditional mean functions
+To study the finite-sample performance of the FLCI that we propose, and compare its performance to other approaches, this section conducts a Monte Carlo analysis of the conditional mean estimation problem considered in \Cref{sec:applications}.